Duration: 5 days

 This course prepares qualified Air Traffic Electronics Safety Personnel (ATSEP) for the following roles:

-- On-the-job-Training (OJT) Instructor and coach in the OJT training phase, while working with practical exercises involving equipment.
+- On-the-job-Training (OJT) Instructor and coach in the OJT training phase, while working with practical exercises involving equipment (standby or real equipment, or special equipment for development and training purposes).

 - Competence assessor of ATSEP colleagues and/or students in the operational environment.